-"Data Saver" is a new mode that can be toggled in quick settings under the notification shade, or found under Settings > Data usage.
-When enabled, apps that aren't whitelisted are prevented from using cellular data in the background, and according to Google's developer documentation apps will also be signaled to consume less data when they're actively being used.
+Data Saver is a new mode that can be toggled in quick settings under the notification shade, or found under Settings > Data usage.
+When enabled, apps that aren't whitelisted are prevented from using cellular data in the background, and according to Google's developer documentation apps will also be signalled to consume less data when they're actively being used.

 When Data Saver is turned on, Android displays a "pause" icon in the status bar.
-You'll also see a message at the top of the Settings app in Android N informing you that it's enabled.
+You'll also see a message at the top of the Settings app in Android Nougat informing you that it's enabled.

 The settings menu for Data Saver lets you control which apps get to use "unrestricted" data when this mode is enabled — by default, the only whitelisted app is Google Play Services, which makes sense given the importance of this low-level app.

-Generous cellular data bundles are something many in the West take for granted, however this new Android feature could be a big deal in some developing markets, where data quotas may be more restrictive.
+Generous cellular data bundles are something many in the West take for granted, however, this new Android feature could be a big deal in some developing markets, where data quotas may be more restrictive.
 Those that regularly travel to foreign soils may also benefit from Data Saver feature, as background usage can quickly eat through precious roaming data allowances.

 Get the hottest deals available in your inbox plus news, reviews, opinion, analysis and more from the Android Central team.